-Do you offer holiday and/or before and after school/college provision?
+Do you offer a before and after school provision?
 If yes, please give details

-We have a before and after school club which is run by school staff
+We have a before and after school club which is run by school staff.
+The Hub is open for all pupils to access, and specialist arrangements can be made for any child with additional needs.

-What lunchtime or after school/college activities do you offer?
-Do parents/students have to pay for these and if so, how much?
+What lunchtime or after school activities do you offer?
+Do parents have to pay for these and if so, how much?

-There are a number of activities that run at lunchtime / after school, these clubs vary throughout the year and are open to all pupils.
+There are a number of activities that run at lunchtime and after school, these clubs vary throughout the year and are open to all pupils.
 These clubs are sent out to parents on a termly basis.
+For after school clubs, there is a small charge to cover the costs.
+Any pupil in receipt of Pupil Premium is able to attend the club free of charge.

-How will you help my child or young person to be included?
+How will you help every child to be included?